 Why are you interested in buying an annuity?

-What are your financial goals, and how would this annuity help you reach them?
+What are your financial goals?
+How would this annuity help you reach them?
+What other assets do you have to reach your goals?

 How old are you, and when do you expect to retire?